“I remembered reminding myself that I would never work for wealthy families again.” ~ Allison Julien

 ABOUT OUR GUESTS

-Nikki Brown Booker is the Program Officer for the Disability Inclusion Fund at Borealis Philanthropy.
+Nikki Brown-Booker is the Program Officer for the Disability Inclusion Fund at Borealis Philanthropy.
 She is a person with a disability who employs six domestic workers.
+Listen to her full interview on Patreon (running time: 00:56:24)

 Learn more about podcast guests here and read their full bios!